SunnyCYC/b-tracking-issues-lbd/README.md

 ### Unreasonably Short Inter-Beat Intervals
 [annotation-statistics.csv](https://github.com/SunnyCYC/b-tracking-issues-lbd/blob/main/annotation-statistics.csv) shows the IBI statistics of all tracks in ASAP.
 The unit of tempo related terms (e.g., min_max_temporange, mean_tempo, min_tempo, max_tempo) are all in BPM.
 One may find several tracks with max_tempo over 1000 BPM.
 These abnormal IBIs may happen only a few times in a track, which makes it hard to detect.
-[2023-11-02_abnormal-annotations-final.ipynb](https://github.com/SunnyCYC/b-tracking-issues-lbd/blob/main/2023-11-02_abnormal-annotations-final.ipynb) we demonstrate visualization and sonification methods to detect and inspect these abnormal IBIs.
+[2023-11-02_abnormal-annotations-final.ipynb](https://github.com/SunnyCYC/b-tracking-issues-lbd/blob/main/2023-11-02_abnormal-annotations-final.ipynb) we demonstrate visualization[4] and sonification methods to detect and inspect these abnormal IBIs.
 Note that due to the file size limit, the IPython playback function is turned off in the script.

 ### Shifted Beat Annotations
 [org-songlevel-annshift.csv](https://github.com/SunnyCYC/b-tracking-issues-lbd/blob/main/org-songlevel-annshift.csv) demonstrates the F1-score improvenments/changes corresponding to annotation shift (from +/- 2 second, with 10ms hop size) the beat annotations.
 As mentioned in the paper, tracks with large F1-score improvement are like to have shifted annotations.
-In [2023-11-03_shifted-annotations-final.ipynb](https://github.com/SunnyCYC/b-tracking-issues-lbd/blob/main/2023-11-03_shifted-annotations-final.ipynb), we demonstrate how to inspect these tracks with visualization and sonification methods.
+In [2023-11-03_shifted-annotations-final.ipynb](https://github.com/SunnyCYC/b-tracking-issues-lbd/blob/main/2023-11-03_shifted-annotations-final.ipynb), we demonstrate how to inspect these tracks with visualization[4] and sonification methods.